 Energy efficiency is finally getting starting to get the recognition it deserves.
 The California Public Utilities Commission (CPUC) supports NEBs and TSB.

-The Non- Energy Benefits (NEBs) of Energy Efficiency
+Non- Energy Benefits (NEBs)

 For years contractors have promoted the Non-Energy Benefits (NEBs) of energy retrofits.
 Comfort, health, safety, and durability are a few of the benefits commonly referred to as NEBs.
 These benefits and are frequently used to encourage consumers to invest in energy efficiency upgrades.
 The challenge has been that it is hard to assign a direct monetary value to the NEBs as they vary widely based on the project’s scope.